mfitchen/product-sale/README.md

-*Required*: At least one table or form field styled with CSS. | X *Required*: A gallery of smaller images. | X *Objective*: Incorporates all required elements (see above). | X *Objective*: Use of at least one pseudo class and one pseudo element. |
-*Objective*: Use of at least 3 different types of selectors. | X *Objective*: Appropriate elements are positioned using **absolute** & **relative** positioning. | X *Objective*: Gallery images make use of the **float** property. | X
+*Required*: At least one table or form field styled with CSS. | X *Required*: A gallery of smaller images. | X *Objective*: Incorporates all required elements (see above). | X *Objective*: Use of at least one pseudo class and one pseudo element. | X *Objective*: Use of at least 3 different types of selectors. | X *Objective*: Appropriate elements are positioned using **absolute** & **relative** positioning. | X *Objective*: Gallery images make use of the **float** property. | X